-Transactions with related parties (joint ventures, subsidiaries, and affiliates) are subject to arm's length terms, and subject to the approval of management, the board and/or the shareholders, depending on the nature of the transaction.
+Based on the policy on related party transactions, transactions with related parties (joint ventures, subsidiaries, affiliates, close family members, etc.) are subject to arm's length terms, and subject to the approval of management, the board and/or the shareholders, depending on the nature of the transaction.